Get up close and personal with the thriving ocean life of Simon’s Town as you glide over on a water bike with Cape Town’s first ever water-bike tour.

-Cape Town Water Bikes offers guided as well as self-guided tours on hydro bikes from Simon’s Town, in which riders can ‘cycle’ to some of the most popular spots in the area, from Boulders beach to the Clan Stuart Shipwreck.
+Cape Town Water Bikes offers guided as well as self-guided tours on bikes from Simon’s Town, in which riders can ‘cycle’ to some of the most popular spots in the area, from Boulders beach to the Clan Stuart Shipwreck.

 Riders can safely explore the ocean without leaving a carbon footprint—the water bikes do not require fuel and do not emit harmful emissions.

 The state-of-the-art hydro bikes are easy to use and no prior experience or skill is required to ride them.
-Unlike with conventional bicycles, you do not need to learn how to balance on a hydro bike to ride one.
+Unlike with conventional bicycles, you do not need to learn how to balance on a water bike to ride one.

 Guided tours last two hours, departing form Simons Town pier from 8am and 11am seven days a week.